Legacy version

 Complete the Banking Informationπ.

 βNote: You can link more than one bank and configure which bank accounts can accept different currencies.
-Learn more about using foreign currencies for AWS Marketplace private offers.Complete the Company Public Profileπ.
+Learn more about using foreign currencies for AWS Marketplace private offers.

 Complete the Seller Registrationπ.
 This is required to create marketplace listings.

-Step 2: Connect to the AWS Marketplace
+Connect your Tackle account to AWS Marketplace (legacy)

 Connecting to the AWS Marketplace is a collaborative process between Tackle, the cloud marketplace and various people at your organization.
 It includes multiple steps that must be completed in order.
 Once you complete a step, be sure the checklist in Tackleπ indicates your progress (by turning green).